 ALSO READHumans first arrived in Australia 65,000 years ago, study suggests Humans first arrived in Australia 65,000 years ago, study suggests Whales: Humpback learn songs just like humans do, claims study Space babies: Humans may have healthy offspring in orbit, says study Now, humans can control turtles with thought

+They were, in fact, 250 milliseconds faster than humans.
+"Researchers in the field of cognitive neuroscience have been wondering for a long time how it was possible that some birds, such as crows or parrots, are smart enough to rival chimpanzees in terms of cognitive abilities, despite their small brains and their lack of a cortex," said Letzner.
 The results of the study provide a partial answer to this mystery.
 It is precisely because of their small brain that is densely packed with nerve cells that birds are able to reduce the processing time in tasks that require rapid interaction between different groups of neurons, researchers said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)